Remziye Tarsinova

+Biography

 She was born on 9 December 1926 in Simferopol, then in the Crimean Autonomous Soviet Socialist Republic and today in the Autonomous Republic of Crimea in Ukraine.
 Her father was Üsein Baqqal.
 She died on 7 April 2021 in Crimea and is buried in Abdal Cemetery in Simferopol.

 She was awarded People's Artist of the Tajik SSR, Medal "Veteran of Labour", and Merited Artist of Ukraine.